Lorraine (TV programme): Daybreak

 On ITV's previous breakfast show, Daybreak, there was a preview of the day's edition of Lorraine on each day at around 07:30 with a chat between the programmes' hosts prior to a handover at 08:30.
 This preview was originally shown at 08:15 but was moved to an earlier slot in March 2011.
 On 30 November 2010, Daybreak co-presenter Adrian Chiles wore a kilt and made an on-screen visit to the Lorraine studio to congratulate Lorraine Kelly on her birthday and mark St Andrew's Day.
 On 20 July 2011, Lorraine was presented from the Daybreak studio due to technical problems.

 Good Morning Britain

 After Daybreak ended on 25 April 2014, its replacement Good Morning Britain began the following Monday (28 April 2014), as a result Lorraine now follows Good Morning Britain.
-Each day there is a preview of the Lorraine show on Good Morning Britain at 8:15am (after the regional news bulletin opt out).
-In March 2020 – July 2020 Lorraine hosted in the final hour of GMB (9.00-10.00) due to her program being suspended due to the COVID-19 Pandemic.
+Each day there is a preview of the Lorraine show on Good Morning Britain at 8:15 (after the regional news bulletin opt out).
+From March–July 2020, Lorraine hosted in the final hour of GMB (9.00-10.00) due to her program being suspended due to the COVID-19 Pandemic.
 The final hour was renamed GMB with Lorraine.

 Logo gallery

-The programme has had five different logos since it began airing in 2010.
+The programme has had five different logos since it began airing in 2010, usually sporting a distinctive purple colour.